Skip to Main Content

 Calculation of the GPA when a student repeats a course

 Credit cannot be earned twice for the same course.
 When a student repeats a course (or its equivalent) in which a grade of C or higher was earned, no credit is given for the repeated course.
-The grade for that course will appear on the transcript, but is not included in computing the GPA.
-This rule applies when a student repeats courses taken at Brooklyn College or when a student completes courses at Brooklyn College that are equivalent to those taken at other institutions and that appear on his or her academic record.
+The grade for that course will appear on the transcript but is not included in computing the GPA.
+This rule applies when a student repeats courses taken at Brooklyn College or when a student completes courses at Brooklyn College that are equivalent to those taken at other institutions and that appear on their academic record.
 Some specified courses may be repeated for credit.
 Such exceptions are noted in the Bulletin description of these courses.

 Calculation of the GPA when a student changes degree programs